NishantDakua/Neural-Nexus-AMD-MI300-GPU/README.md

         {"email": "userthree.amd@gmail.com"}
     ],
     "Subject": "Complex AI Project Review Meeting",
     "EmailContent": "URGENT: Hi Team!
 We need to schedule a critical 60-minute meeting for next Monday at 2:00 PM IST to discuss the AI project milestones, resource allocation, and deployment timeline.
-This is absolutely critical for our Q4 deliverables."
+This is absolutely critical for our Q4 deliverables.
+Please coordinate with the New York team and ensure all stakeholders can attend.
+The meeting should cover: 1) Project milestones and deliverables, 2) Resource allocation for AI model training, 3) Risk assessment for deployment timeline, 4) Next steps and action items."
   }'
 ```